 Setting the right work goals can be difficult, especially when you may not know what is possible.
 Having tangible work goals helps keep you motivated and on track to achieve your goals.

-These goals will not only benefit you in the short term but also in the long run.
+These goals will not only benefit in the short term but also in the long run.
 Often a key to a successful career is all about setting work goals that will help catapult you into new experiences and opportunities.

 In this article, we’ll discuss some examples of work goals and how to set your own.
 Let’s get right into it.